Mount Aloia Natural Park

 Source of legends

-Aloya Nature Reserve stands out due to its natural beauty, due to the great richness of its flora and fauna and due to its archaeological remains.
+The Monte Aloia Natural Park stands out for its natural beauty, its rich flora and fauna and its archaeological remains.

 Serra do Galiñeiro